2025 Surat Basin Coexistence Symposium

 Leaving Politics, Cathy was appointed Chair of the AgriFutures Australia, a leading agricultural research and development corporation.
 She has taken a particular interest in the impact on rural and regional communities of the transition to net zero.

-Jo Shepard – CEO, Queensland Farmers’ Federation
+Jo Sheppard – CEO, Queensland Farmers’ Federation

+Formerly an elected councillor for 12 years including Mayor for 4 years with the Paroo Shire Council, Jo has a sound understanding of regional and remote Queensland and extensive experience in economic development and advocacy.
 Other roles have included CEO with the Toowoomba Chamber of Commerce, and Director – Stakeholder Engagement with the University of Southern Queensland, Jo is now CEO with the Queensland Farmers Federation.
 QFF is Queensland’s peak agricultural representative body, working collaboratively with its peak body members to progress issues and challenges facing farmers across the State.
 Collectively, QFF through its peak body members represent over 13,000 Queensland farmers.

 Keld Knudsen – Director, Queensland - Australian Energy Producers